HSF/hsf.github.io/organization/_posts/2022/2022-04-14-coordination.md

 The first meeting of the activity went ahead last week: <https://indico.cern.ch/event/1143958/>

 The idea of the meeting was to first see if we could agree on the definition of the problem(s) we are trying to solve, looking at workflows and use cases.
-Very encouraging that we seemed to have concensus in the meeting, so there doesn't seem to be a pressing need to discuss "what we missed".
+Very encouraging that we seemed to have consensus in the meeting, so there doesn't seem to be a pressing need to discuss "what we missed".
 A preliminary strawman (and incomplete) list of requirements was discussed to kick off discussions.
 Again we had encouraging consensus and positive contributions.
 The idea is to now move on and write this up, i.e. attempt to write a short white paper defining the use cases and requirements.

 ## AOB